gillespiej/ir2go/README.md

 https://github.com/certau/ir2go/blob/master/WIM-Files/unattend.xml --> X:\Windows\Panther\unattend.xml
 ```

 6. Boot to the USB device.
-This may take a few attemps as drivers etc are configured.
+This may take a few restarts as drivers and Windows is setup.

 7. Connect to Wi-Fi during the setup wizard.